sdr-enthusiasts/gitbook-adsb-guide/intro/overview.md

 ...whilst also building a basic understanding of Docker.

-The core set of containers consists of: [`readsb-protobuf`](https://github.com/sdr-enthusiasts/docker-readsb-protobuf), [`adsbexchange`](https://hub.docker.com/r/mikenye/adsbexchange) and [`tar1090`](https://github.com/sdr-enthusiasts/docker-tar1090).
+The core set of containers consists of: [`readsb-protobuf`](https://github.com/sdr-enthusiasts/docker-readsb-protobuf), one or more feeder containers and [`tar1090`](https://github.com/sdr-enthusiasts/docker-tar1090).
 This will provide you with:

 * ADS-B reception via `readsb`
-* Feed ADSBExchange, and also receive MLAT data
+* Feeder containers to feed your preferred services
 * Local visualisation of ADS-B and MLAT data with `tar1090`

 These are deployed \(in conjunction with RTL-SDR hardware\) as follows: